Three hockey players burned by campfire making progress in Alberta hospital - Red Deer Advocate

-Peter Anholt with the Lethbridge Hurricanes said Tuesday that Red Deer’s Ryan Vandervlis remains in hospital with burns on the front of his body.
+Peter Anholt with the Lethbridge Hurricanes said Tuesday Ryan Vandervlis remains in hospital with burns on the front of his body.

-The 20-year-old forward and two friends, who are also hockey players, were injured by the fire Friday night at a home near Cochrane, Alta.
+The 20-year-old forward and two friends, who are also hockey players, were injured by the fire Friday night at a home near Cochrane.

 Vandervlis was taken to a Calgary hospital in critical condition.